GabrielOlC/L6S-Manufacturing-Optimization/READme.md

 * Executed the initial qualitative analysis to map the problem space.
 * Secured early stakeholder buy-in by optimizing the factory layout and production sequencing (e.g., eliminating 15meters of wasted operator motion to pack items).
-* Formulated hypotheses for mechanical failures, but reached a limit due to restricted system access and the academic timeframe.
+* Formulated hypotheses for mechanical failures but reached a limit due to restricted system access and the academic timeframe.
 * **Results:** Achieved a cleaner process and documented methodologies and hypotheses for deeper study.

 ### Phase 2: Hypothesis Testing & System Decoding (Team: Me + External Specialists)